 All judicial powers of PSG shall be vested in the Student Supreme Court.

-1. The Student Supreme Court shall be responsible for the review, upon petition of any member of PSG, of the constitutionality of any document or action of the Purdue Student Government.
+1. The Student Supreme Court shall be responsible for the review, upon petition of any member of PSG, of the constitutionality of any document or action of the Purdue Studen Government.

 2. The Student Supreme Court shall also be responsible for resolving disputes between any member of PSG and other parties, which may include other PSG members, relating to this Constitution and the procedures and policies of PSG.